-Criteria JORC Code explanation Commentary sampled.
-Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
+Criteria JORC Code explanation Commentary Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
 For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established.
 ME-MS61 method is used to analyse 48 elements by HF-HNO3-HClO4 acid digestion, HCl leach, and a combination of ICP-MS and ICP-AES, which quantitatively dissolves nearly all elements for most geological materials.
 Any potential over-limit samples were re-analysed by the OG62 method.
 Field duplicates are obtained where visible mineralisation is observed to indicate a potential nugget effect, as well as from barren sections to check for accuracy.
 CRMs (standards and blanks) and FDUPs are each inserted at least every 25 samples, more often in mineralised sections.
 Blanks showed no significant contamination within the analytical batch.
-Field duplicates and Parent showed generally acceptable agreement.
+Field duplicate assays failed for Co indicating reproducibility issues, likely due to 'nugget effects'.
 CRMs fall within acceptable levels of tolerance.
 Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 The use of twinned holes.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Discuss any adjustment to assay data.
-Assay grades have been returned for one hole.
+Assay grades presented here are for three holes.
 No adjustments have been made to the results reported here.
 Company personnel are in agreement that calculated composite intervals are correct and representative of the data presented.
 Logging and sampling procedures are followed by the technical team, comprising core orientation, basic geotechnical logging, planar structural measurements, preliminary lithological and ore mineralogy logging, and sample marking on the core, core boxes, in a sample book prior to photographing.
 Primary data entry is entered directly into an online MX Deposit database, which is regularly downloaded and backed up to Kuniko's own data storage.
 Kuniko's data storage and management is regularly reviewed by the site exploration manager for appropriateness and usage.
 Significant intersections will be verified by company personnel ensuring appropriate QAQC and reproducibility.
 Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
-Current collars were located by handheld GPS.
-At the end of the drilling programme, Kuniko will use a DGPS system to accurately position each drill collar.
+Specification of the grid system used.
+Initial collars' position was determined by handheld GPS.
+At the end of the drilling programme, Kuniko used a DGPS Trimble device to accurately survey position of each drill collar.
+A north-seeking gyro, DeviAligner, has been used to precisely orientate the